fable-retold/retold-npm-proxy/README.md

 (`rnp` and `retold-npm-proxy` are the same bin.)

+## Documentation

+Full docs with examples live in [`docs/`](docs/) (Overview, Quick Start, How It Works, Warehouse & Offline, Publishing Private Packages, Configuration, Docker, and the CLI Reference).
+Build or serve them with `npm run docs` / `npm run docs-serve`.

 ## Why `publish` is the point

 `npm publish` refuses a package marked `private: true`, and every retold module keeps